 I don’t believe anything more came of the students’ uproar.
 The matter probably never left the courtyard.
 However, I can’t help but wonder how things might have developed differently had I, a non-Muslim Westerner, been the one to cause offense.
 The moral here is that when deciding what resources to use in class, especially resources provided by other people.
 We must properly vet them for their socio-cultural as well as their pedagogical appropriateness.

 Get certified to teach English with OnTESOL!
-All our accredited TESOL / TEFL certification courses will teach you how to plan ESL lessons using authentic materials!
+Our online TESOL / TEFL certification courses will teach you how to plan ESL lessons using authentic materials.

 Using Authentic Material for the Appropriate Level of Students

 In my three years of teaching English in the UAE.
 I have witnessed countless instances of teachers using culturally inappropriate authentic texts.
 Yet truly the biggest problem, especially in terms of effective teaching and learning, is the wide use of authentic materials that are not appropriate for the average level of proficiency in a typical class.

 Secondary male students in the UAE, for the most part, are interested in much the same things as similar students in the English-speaking world.
 They would ideally benefit from exposure to the same sorts of texts (the obvious cultural considerations aside).
 However, their level of proficiency may demand a textual sophistication on a level with perhaps early elementary readers.